pgil256/blog/README.md

 Next week: Will make a decision on my first open source issue.
 ALSO: will be marketing myself for freelance work, starting with upWork.
 Good luck out there everybody.

 **TLDR:** If there's one takeaway I want people to have, it's that setting up a proxy server in your local enviornment might be a solution if you are facing errors with database migration and seeding to a live server.
 However, YMMV.

 ---

+<a id="date-91123"></a>
+## 9.11.23

+Job hunting is NO fun.
+Countless hours searching, drafting cover letters and optimizing resumes (protip: Jobscan.co is GREAT for this), reconfiguring LinkedIn profiles, shaping up GitHub repos, getting professional pictures done, studying for interviews, waiting for callbacks—the list goes on and on.

+I spent the first few months of my job hunt clamoring at every job posting within reach and desperately trying to make things work.
+Days turned to weeks, weeks to months, and still less than one percent return on applications?
+Something had to give.

+It wasn't until I started considering the perspective of an employer that I began seeing better results.
+Why are you the best applicant for a given position?
+The market is competitive, and employers have a dealer's choice with regards to available candidates.
+What if, instead of trying so hard to convince of your own value, you ACTUALLY built your own value as a candidate?
+You could:

+1. Find a mentor through a local tech group.
+Meetup and Slack are GREAT low-investment resources to find developer groups.
+Any advice you can get at a beginner stage is invaluable.
+Not only that, it's a great opportunity to network and meet other developers.
+As long as you go in with an open mind and are willing to learn and listen, I can promise you will get something out of it.
+2. Build a portfolio!
+Whatever you're proud of developing, show it off!
+It can't just be taken on your word that you are good at what you do.
+There are only so many spots for hiring managers to interview, and it's important you demonstrate your value so you have the best chance possible at securing those opportunities.
+3. Build an online presence.
+Branding yourself well, creating valuable content, and being involved on GitHub, LinkedIn, etc., are easy ways for you to get noticed.
+4. Find work wherever possible to show applicable experience.
+Recently, I've started seeking out freelancing work.
+Check out Upwork, Toptal, or Freelancer to get started.
+If you build something for a client, that's paid experience for your resume and portfolio.
+5. Open source work!
+I'm currently scouring UpForGrabs, FirstTimersOnly, and GoodFirstIssue so I can make a meaningful pull request.
+It costs nothing and gives you the closest proxy you can get to real-world experience at this stage.

+Hopefully, some of these tips are helpful and touch on some things you haven't tried yet.
+Remember, all you need is one yes.
+Happy job hunting!

+---